stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 2 API Publishing - API Products and Developer Portals/README.md

 * An OpenAPI specification uploaded to your Organization.
 This specification will make up the documentation of your API Proxy.
 If you do not have an OpenAPI Specification available for this lab, revisit the lab *API Design : Create a Reverse Proxy with OpenAPI Specification* and then return here to complete these steps.

-* An API Product that contains the API Proxy related to the above OpenAPI Specification.
-If you have not created an API Product, revisit the lab *API Security: Securing APIs with API Keys* and then return here to complete these steps.

 # Instructions

 ## Review your OpenAPI Specification